antsec/windows-installer/Installation trough Intune/README.md

 # Step 1: Deploy AntSec certificate files using Intune (.intunewin)

-This guide documents how to deploy `certificate.key` and `certificate.crt` to the following path on Windows devices using Microsoft Intune:
+This guide documents how to deploy `certificate.key` and `certificate.crt` to the following path on Windows devices using Microsoft Intune

 ```
 C:\Program Files\AntSec\Certificates